fortunejs/fortune/README.md

 >Most web apps at heart are user experience and business logic around a persistent store.

-Fortune.js is data-driven.
-It has one primary interface to do I/O, the `request` method, which dynamically dispatches `Adapter`, `Serializer`, and `transform` calls based on the request data.
+Fortune.js is data-driven middleware that handles essential features of web applications.
+It does not do anything by itself directly, but rather it dynamically dispatches `Adapter`, `Serializer`, and `transform` methods based on data passed to the `request` method.
 Networking wrappers call the `request` method, so it is not coupled with any external protocol.

 The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like MongoDB and Postgres, and IndexedDB in the web browser.